14K (triad): Australia

 The 14K is among the main groups responsible for meth trafficking in Australia.

 New Zealand

-New Zealand police have stated that the 14K is the most powerful Asian crime syndicate operating in the country, where they are involved in the importation of pseudoephedrine (a chemical precursor in the illicit manufacture of methamphetamine) from Hong Kong and mainland China which they sell to local drug trafficking gangs, the Head Hunters and the Hells Angels.
+New Zealand police have stated that the 14K is the most powerful Asian crime syndicate operating in the country.
+They are involved in the importation of pseudoephedrine, a chemical precursor in the illicit manufacture of methamphetamine, from Hong Kong and mainland China, which they sell to local drug trafficking gangs, the Head Hunters and the Hells Angels.

 In August 2008, the 14K was allegedly involved in a high-profile kidnapping of a Chinese family near Papatoetoe, Auckland.
 The plan was to demand a ransom, but they were found before the money was paid.